Your trusted partner in cosmetic care abroad

 • Best for: patients with multiple contributing causes of ear protrusion who need comprehensive correction

-Otoplasty Techniques Used in Thailand
+Otoplasty Techniques

-The two core techniques — cartilage scoring and cartilage suturing — can be used independently or combined.
+The two core techniques, cartilage scoring and cartilage suturing, can be used independently or combined.
 Which your surgeon selects depends on cartilage stiffness, the degree of correction needed, and the specific anatomy causing the protrusion.

 Cartilage Scoring (Anterior Approach)